RobertBerger/meta-mainline/beagle-bone-white-ml/recipes-bsp/u-boot/u-boot/readme-beagle-bone-white.txt

 now we need to replace uEnv.txt with the new one

 e.g.
-mount /mnt/beag1
+mount /mnt/boot
-cp /mnt/beag1/uEnv.txt /mnt/beag1/mmc-uEnv-beagle-xm.txt
+cp /mnt/boot/uEnv.txt /mnt/beag1/mmc-uEnv-beagle-bone-white.txt
-cp tftp-nfs-uEnv-beagle-xm.txt /mnt/beag1/uEnv.txt
+cp tftp-nfs-uEnv-beagle-bone-white.txt /mnt/boot/uEnv.txt
-umount /mnt/beag1
+umount /mnt/boot

 plug the SD card into the board and give it a try